top of page

 Program Information

 If you have not yet been admitted to your academic program, please provide your expected information (for example, the date you would be admitted to your degree).
-If any information is not yet available (for example, your Student ID), you can enter N/A. If your application is successful, you will need to contact the Program Administrator to provide updated information, when available.
+If any information is not yet available (for example, your Student ID), you can enter N/A. If your application is successful, you will need to contact the Associate Director to provide updated information, when available.

 Your degree program must broadly relate to at least one aspect of One Health (e.g. human, animal, or environmental health)